dresdner353/jbhasd/README.md

 ## Getting the Device JSON Status

 You can use your WiFI router to tell you what IP was assigned but this project also includes a script to run a discovery of devices on your LAN.
+Discovery is key here.
+So let's show that in action:

 ```
 python3 jbhasd/jbhad_discover.py